-Council by-elections: Labour holds Chester ward with huge majority | LabourList
+Council by-elections: Labour holds Chester ward but loses London seat to Tories | LabourList

-Council by-elections: Labour holds Chester ward with huge majority
+Council by-elections: Labour holds Chester ward but loses London seat to Tories

 Labour has retained a council seat in Chester with nearly 60 per cent of the vote on a night when just two wards were contested.